Metaverse Rising Again: Versity Adds Kuwaiti Royal Advisor To Its Team And Prepares To Grow In The Middle East!

 Hassan F. Beidas has been an advisor to the Kuwaiti Royal Family for over 12 years and has been instrumental in managing large financial investments in the region.
 Beidas, who is also the Managing Director of the Arab Trade and Real Estate Office, will be an important guide in Versity's global growth journey.
 This cooperation paves the way for Versity to expand its portfolio and create a wider space in the international market with significant investments coming from Kuwait.

-Strong Positioning in the Middle East and Europe Market with and Versity Cooperation
+Strong Positioning in the Middle East and Europe Market with INEUF and Versity Cooperation

 Comment on the Collaboration by Frédéric Ibanez, President of Versity